 - Coordinate other resources.
 Set up meetings or phone calls with your bank, life insurance agent, the HR department at your spouse’s job, Social Security, utility companies, etc. to determine what benefits you might be entitled to as well as changing names on accounts.

-Many of these tasks can feel overwhelming, so your best course of action is to seek professional advice and assistance.
-We would like to help you during this difficult time.
-Please let us know if we may be of assistance.
+We know many of these tasks may feel overwhelming, seeking professional advice and assistance can help answer questions and alleviate concerns during this difficult time.
+Please let the team at Hunt Country Wealth Management know if we may be of assistance.